top of page

 • Pack insect repellent – being near national parks, insects increase at dusk.

-• Book surf lessons and cultural tours early (holiday period fills up fast).
+• Book surf lessons and cultural tours early – the holiday period fills up fast.

-• EV charging – available in Crescent Head town (EVX-Pole Charger - Rankine St) and Kempsey (check PlugShare before departure).
+• EV charging is available in Crescent Head town (EVX-Pole Charger - Rankine St) and Kempsey (check PlugShare before departure).

 Post: Blog2_Post